logiclolo/ConfigFile/README.md

 Config file for linux
 ================

-dot files, such as .vimrc, .bashrc
+Maintain dot files under linux, such as .vimrc, .bashrc .....